-Tomorrow (15 April), Security Council members will discuss the humanitarian situation in the Tigray region of Ethiopia under “any other business”.
-The meeting, which will be held via videoconference (VTC), was initiated at the request of the US.
-Under-Secretary-General for Humanitarian Affairs Mark Lowcock is expected to brief.
+Today (1 October), Security Council members will discuss the situation in the Tigray region of Ethiopia under “any other business”.
+The meeting was requested by Estonia, France, Ireland, Norway, the UK and the US.
+Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator Martin Griffiths is expected to brief.

 The meeting follows the 30 September announcement by the Ethiopian government that seven UN officials working in Ethiopia were declared “persona non grata” and given 72 hours to leave Ethiopian territory.
 In a letter sent by the Ministry for Foreign Affairs of Ethiopia to officials from UNICEF, OCHA, and the Office of the UN High Commissioner for Human Rights (OHCHR), Addis Ababa accused the UN personnel of “meddling in the internal affairs of the country”.

 The Ethiopian government’s announcement came after Griffiths’ 28 September remarks to Reuters that a “de-facto blockade” has hindered the delivery of aid to Tigray, allowing humanitarians to supply only 10 percent of the necessary assistance.
 Noting that earlier UN warnings that 400,000 people in Tigray may soon be living in famine-like conditions might now have come true, Griffiths further described the blockade as “man-made” and said that it can “be remedied by the act of government”.
 According to the news agency, the Ethiopian mission to the UN rejected claims of any blockade and attributed the difficulties to a shortage in trucks returning from aid delivery in Tigray.